gestalt-config/gestalt/README.md

 ## Gestalt Kodein dependency injection
 When you are using Kodein you can use it to inject your configurations directly into your objects.
-By using the extension method `gestalt` or `gestaltDefault` within the scope of the Kodein DI DSL you can specify the path to your configurations, and it will automatically inject configurations into your object.
+By using the extension method `gestalt` within the scope of the Kodein DI DSL you can specify the path to your configurations, and it will automatically inject configurations into your object.

 See the [unit tests](gestalt-kodein-di/src/test/kotlin/org/github/gestalt/config/kotlin/kodein/test/KodeinTest.kt) for examples of use.